 Most people feel like they need to be a professional video editor to make a nice-looking video, but the truth is that you don’t need expensive editing tools or a lot of knowledge to get started.

-In Camtasia, you can cut out mistakes by selecting them with the playhead, then clicking cut.
+In Camtasia, you can cut out mistakes by selecting them with the play head and then clicking cut.
 To trim extra footage from the ends of your recording, drag the end of the clip in.

 Here are some simple video editing tips to improve your instructional videos:

-- If you need more time explaining a concept, split the clip and use extend frame to freeze the video.
+- If you need more time explaining a concept, split the clip and use extended frames to freeze the video.

 - To speed up a boring part of your recording, add clip speed, then drag the handles to speed it up.